microsoft/language-server-protocol/specification.md

 #### <a name="textDocument_documentSymbol" class="anchor"></a>Document Symbols Request (:leftwards_arrow_with_hook:)

 The document symbol request is sent from the client to the server to return a flat list of all symbols found in a given text document.
-Neither the document's location range nor the documents container name should be used to reinfer a hierarchy.
+Neither the document's location range nor the documents container name should be used to infer a hierarchy.

 _Request_:
 * method: 'textDocument/documentSymbol'